pmbaumgartner/remerge-mwe/README.md

 # REMERGE - Multi-Word Expression discovery algorithm

-This is a Multi-Word Expression discovery algorithm, which started as a re-implementation and simplification of a multi-word expression (MWE) discovery algorithm called MERGE, detailed in a publication and PhD thesis[^2][^3].
+REMERGE is a Multi-Word Expression (MWE) discovery algorithm, which started as a re-implementation and simplification of a similar algorithm called MERGE, detailed in a publication and PhD thesis[^2][^3].
 The primary benefit of this algorithm is that it's non-parametric in regards to the size of the n-grams that constitute a MWE—you do not need to specify a priori how many n-grams comprise a MWE—you only need to specify the number of iterations you want the algorithm to run.

-The code was originally derived from an existing implementation from the original author[^1] that I reviewed, and converted from python 2 to 3, and modified and updated with the following:
+The code was originally derived from an existing implementation from the original author[^1] that I reviewed, converted from python 2 to 3, then modified and updated with the following:
 - a correction of the log-likelihood calculation; previously it was not using the correct values for the contingency table
 - the removal of gapsize / discontinuous bigrams (see below for issues with the prior implementation)
 - an overall reduction in codebase size and complexity